JuliaGaussianProcesses/Stheno.jl/README.md

-## Version 0.7

-Lots of things have changed in version 0.7.
-Please consult NEWS.md for details, or take a look at the examples below.

 ## A Couple of Examples

 The primary sources of information regarding this package are the [documentation](https://juliagaussianprocesses.github.io/Stheno.jl/stable) and the examples folder, but here are a couple of flashy examples to get started with.